 Apnea occurs when a child stops breathing for twenty seconds or longer or if she has a pause in breathing accompanied by a drop in heart rate or appears blue in color.
 It is normal to have pauses in breathing but when a child stops breathing for twenty seconds or longer it can be a life-threatening situation.
-There are several causes of apnea and it seen more frequently in the premature infant.
+There are several causes of apnea and it's seen more frequently in the premature infant.

 Types of Apnea

 There are three types of apnea: central apnea, obstructive apnea and mixed apnea.
 Central apnea is the least common type of apnea.
 It caused by the section of the brain that controls breathing.
 It is often seen in premature infants.
-Problems with breathing regulation are more frequent with their immature respiratory system.
-Obstructive apnea occurs when there is an airway obstruction such as enlarged tonsils or adenoids.
+Problems with breathing regulation are more frequent with their immature respiratory systems.
+Obstructive apnea occurs when there is an airway obstruction, such as enlarged tonsils or adenoids.
 It is the most common type of apnea.
 Children with obstructive apnea may snore, wake up frequently at night, or you may see labored breathing when they sleep.
 Mixed apnea is a combination of central apnea and obstructive apnea.

 Symptoms of Apnea

 - Pauses in breathing

 - Changes in color (turning blue or pale)

 - Bedwetting or waking up frequently to use the bathroom

 - Gasping for air